European-Unified-ID/EUID-docs/docs/sdks/sdk-ref-cplusplus.md

 - [SDK for C++](https://github.com/IABTechLab/uid2-client-cpp11/blob/master/README.md).

+  >NOTE: This SDK is valid for both UID2 and EUID.
+The SDK, and some of its technical components, are named UID2, but are equally applicable for EUID.

 Release tags are available in the following GitHub location, but you must build your own binaries:

 - https://github.com/IABTechLab/uid2-client-cpp11/tags